pal2tapas/KB/README.md

 6. Production ready code
 7. TDD
 8. Good Technical design and Creative UX
+9. Get Creative in developing the data structure where ever necessary and host it locally in DB or cloud.

 You have 120 minutes to finish this.
 All the Best!!!